 One of our charity objectives is to help raise awareness and educate the public about Lyme disease.

-To achieve this, one of the things we do is deliver FREE Lyme awareness talks out in the local community.
+To help achieve this, we deliver free Lyme awareness talks online and out in the local community.

 Why we offer these talks

 We want to let as many people as possible know – especially those at highest risk from working or spending time in the outdoors – how to keep themselves and their families, friends, colleagues safe from Lyme disease.

 It’s also important that people are able to spot the symptoms, and know when to consider whether what they have could be Lyme disease.
 The infection causes symptoms that are very similar to a number of other illnesses (Lyme is know as ‘the great imitator’) and treating the disease early on is important to prevent it from developing into a life-limiting illness.